 The subject of much discussion online, Ryanair’s baggage fees have been steadily increasing over the last few years.

-And in January 2019, they were quietly raised once again.
+And in 2019, they have been quietly raised once several times.

 Previously passengers were able to bring one small bag into the cabin, and another larger bag to go in the hold, all free of charge.
-Then to “improve punctuality and reduce boarding gate delays” the policy changed to £6 for Ryanair Priority Boarding or £8 to have your bag checked into the hold.
+Then to “improve punctuality and reduce boarding gate delays” the policy changed so that there would now be a fee for this larger bag.

 Here’s how Ryanair baggage policy works in 2019:

 You can take one “small personal bag” into the cabin, as long as it fits under the seat in front.
 Ryanair defines a small personal bag as 40cm x 20cm x 25cm.

 Ryanair Priority Boarding costs between £6 and £12.
 Known as Priority Booking & 2 Cabin Bags, you’re also permitted to bring an additional 10kg bag (55cm x 40cm x 20cm) into the cabin for no extra cost.
 However, be aware that Ryanair Priority Boarding is capped at 95 out of 189 passengers per flight for space reasons.

 The alternative is to pay to have this extra 10kg bag checked in to the hold.
 If you select this option at the time of booking, it will cost you between £10 and £17.50, however if you choose to do this after booking the price can be anything up to £25.

 Larger checked-in luggage (20kg) costs £25–£35 per bag at the time of booking, or £40 post-booking.

 There’s no public announcement on why the cost fluctuates, but when we reached out to Ryanair, they simply said that “the fee will depend on the flight date and route.”